Harriett Cassells: Other clinical and professional contributions

 Cassells contributed to clinically based research and collaborated with medical teams researching Pertussis in Northern Ireland.

 Cassells worked to see the introduction of the clinical nurse specialist and throughout her career maintained an interest in nursing education at patient level.

 She regularly worked in curriculum planning for post-registration courses in infectious diseases.
 She lectured at Queen's University Belfast on the subject of infectious disease control and maintained an active teaching presence within her own hospital for student nurses and other staff.

 She was Chair of the RCN Belfast Branch of the Royal College of Nursing (RCN) in 1976.

 She is mentioned as a Deputy RCN Steward Northern Ireland on the Stewards Newsletter of 1982.

 Personal life

 She was married to Joe Cassells in 1951 and was mother of Andrew, John and Joseph.
-Cassells died on 24 November 2017 at the Royal Victoria Hospital Belfast after a short illness.
+Cassells died on 24 November 2017 at the Royal Victoria Hospital in Belfast after a short illness.